iCodeWalker/r3f-env-and-staging/readme.md

         Create a mesh inside the environment to have custom environment side for lighting and behaviour.

         We can use LightFormer instead of mesh to have better color range for lighting the scene.

+## Ground

+    The projection of the env map will be like as if the floor is underneath the objects.

+    We cannot have both background and ground.
+We have to remove one.